rueedlinger/vue-connect/README.md

 ```

-## Build from Source
+## Build from scratch
 - See [vue-connect-ui](vue-connect-ui/README.md) how you can build the *Vue.js* frontend.
 - See [vue-connect-api](vue-connect-api/README.md) how you can build the *Python* backend.

 ### Docker Image

-To run the vue-connect locally you use the Docker image.
+To run the vue-connect locally you can use the Docker image.
 This image will
-bundle the frontend and backend together in one image.
+bundle the frontend and backend together in one Docker image.

 ```
 docker build . -t vue-connect
 ```

 Next we can start the Docker image.
-With `CONNECT_URL`you can set the Rest Endpoint which should be used by vue-connect.
+With `CONNECT_URL`you can set the *Connect Rest Endpoint* which should be used by vue-connect.
+The vue-connect Web UI will be listening on port `8080`.

 ```
 docker run --rm -it -p 8080:8080 -e "CONNECT_URL=http://localhost:8083" vue-connect
 ```

 ### Docker Compose
-Or you can use the Docker Compose file [docker-compose.yml](docker-compose.yml) which starts a Kafka Connect cluster with the latest vue-connect version from this branch.
+Or you can use the Docker Compose file [docker-compose.yml](docker-compose.yml) which starts a Kafka Connect cluster with the latest vue-connect version (by default http://localhost:8080/) from this branch.

 ```
 docker-compose up --build